security-alliance/frameworks/src/operational-security/sim-swapping.md

 [Efani](https://www.efani.com/) is an MVNO using AT&T’s and Verizon’s networks and is designed for high-risk individuals.
 Efani has negotiated agreements in which they are responsible for manually approving requests to modify subscriber accounts instead of allowing agents at AT&T or Verizon to make those changes.
 Efani also masks your information before submitting it to the MNOs, making it harder for an insider to locate your account.

-### Other Regions

-Much of the common knowledge is primarily applicable to North America.
-If you’re a security researcher with information about carriers around the world, or a user with a positive/negative review, please reach out!

 ## Place a Note on Your Carrier Account

 If you can’t switch carriers or no secure carriers are available in your area, your next option is to mitigate the likelihood of a support agent being social engineered.
 Some carriers will offer this explicitly (for example, some sort of account lock that you can opt into).
 If there is no option, you may need to either call or go in-store and ask for a note to be placed on your account.

 Keep in mind that some support agents may not know about SIM swapping, and that’s not their fault.
 If this happens, you might need to politely ask to speak to a manager or just come back another day.
 Also, keep in mind that while you may be able to add an internal note to your account, there’s no guarantee that whatever support agent who is communicating with a scammer will actually read the note.
 The scammer may also be able to convince the agent that they’re desperately in need to regain access quickly, and to ignore the note entirely.
 As such, placing a note on your account is a nice additional measure but not nearly as effective as simply disabling SMS 2FA on your accounts.

-## Additional Security Measures

-### Use a Separate Phone Number

-Consider using a phone number that is not publicly associated with your personal information or online accounts.
-This can be a secondary number used exclusively for critical accounts.

-### Regular Account Reviews

-Periodically review the security settings and recovery options of your accounts to ensure they are up-to-date and secure.
-This includes checking for unauthorized changes to your contact information.

-### Secure Email Accounts

-Since email accounts are often the recovery point for many online services, ensure that your email accounts are secured with strong passwords and multi-factor authentication.
-Avoid using SMS for email recovery if possible.